umhau/inst/old.txt

 # of installing the autologin system.
 It messes with what the tty1 does.
 # stop the script with ctrl-z

-# TODO: the disp function DOES NOT WORK.
+# NOTE: I don't know if the musl edition of void can do what I need.

 # TODO: for future-proofing, separate out the parts of the script that depend
 # on external devices, like the personalstorage server.
 That should be a